-Cash and Cash Equivalents Compared to Current Liabilities - 2004
+Cash and Cash Equivalents Compared to Current Liabilities - 2005

 The quick ratio is another, more conservative, measure of the VI's ability to pay its short-term obligations.
 The quick ratio compares total cash and short-term investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
+This ratio measures only the General Fund and business-type activities of the Enterprise Funds, the VI's primary operating funds.

-At September 30, 2004, the VI had a government-wide ratio of cash and cash equivalents to current liabilities of \$1.57 to \$1.
-This indicates that for every dollar of current liabilities, the VI had \$1.57 in cash and cash equivalents to fund them.
-This is considered an above satisfactory ratio, and continues a trend of improvement from ratios reported in the prior periods.
+At September 30, 2005, the VI had a ratio of cash and cash equivalents to current liabilities of \$1.74 to \$1.
+This indicates that for every dollar of current liabilities, the VI had \$1.74 in cash and cash equivalents to fund them.
+This is considered a very good ratio, and continues a trend of improvement from ratios reported in the prior periods.